jdcloudcom/en/documentation/Networking/Application-Load-Balancer/User-Agreements/SLA.md

 (10) Caused by force majeure and accidents;

-(11) Server suspended or terminated due to breach of JD Cloud Service Agreement by customers, including but not limited to service suspension, release or others of Load Balancer instance due to arrear;
+(11) Server suspended or terminated due to breach of JD Cloud & AI Service Agreement by customers, including but not limited to service suspension, release or others of Load Balancer instance due to arrear;

-(12) Other unavailability caused not due to JD Cloud’s account.
+(12) Other unavailability caused not due to JD Cloud & AI’s account.

 **3.2 Compensation Scheme**

-JD Cloud will make the compensation equal to 100 times of the unavailable time per instance of Load Balancer to users, with the compensation amount = average cost per minute in 24 hours before the instance fails × service unavailable time × 100 times.
+JD Cloud & AI will make the compensation equal to 100 times of the unavailable time per instance of Load Balancer to users, with the compensation amount = average cost per minute in 24 hours before the instance fails × service unavailable time × 100 times.

 Description: